 No doubt, Uber is feeling the pinch of increased competition, choosing to introduce questionable features like ‘upfront pricing’, UberPool and now, more fake surges to be able to offer shorter pick up time and rock bottom prices for passengers.
 Uber continue to cynically shortchange and mislead their drivers to achieve that.

-RSDU call on drivers to ignore Uber surges and definitely never chase them.
+RSDU call on all drivers to ignore Uber surges and definitely never chase them.
 Drivers should aim to be at or around likely to surge areas, but tap “No Thanks!” to all Uber job requests, unless an actual surge trip of x1.5 or more comes through.
-Considering Uber’s low, loss making base rates, which are then likely to be shortchanged with ‘Upfront pricing’, drivers are much better off driving for the competition.
-Their completion awards, sometimes quite generous, can make a substantial change to driver’s weekly income.
+Considering Uber’s low, loss making base rates, (which are then likely to be shortchanged with ‘Upfront pricing’) drivers are much better off driving for better paying rideshare platforms.
+Their completion awards, sometimes quite generous, can make a substantial change to driver’s weekly income

 Images of “fake” surge taken 6 November, 2018 in Melbourne Australia.